nylas/nylas-mail/docs/InterfaceConcepts.md

 ###Toolbars

-Toolbars in Nylas Mail are also powered by the {ComponentRegistry}.
+Toolbars in N1 are also powered by the {ComponentRegistry}.
 Though toolbars appear to be a single unit at the top of a sheet, they are divided into columns with the same widths as the columns in the sheet beneath them.

 <img src="./images/toolbar.png">